StephenMcVicker/Task-Manager/README.md

 Aside from entering a task, you will be able to edit current tasks, delete them one by one, or clear the task list (delete them all).
 Unlike my other projects, I didn't do much in terms of styling (I used Material UI and some inline styling).
 Again, my focus was on using a context provider for managing states/data.

-As usual, master branch is source code, GH-Pages is the optimised build for the app, link is at the top of the page :).
+As usual, master branch is source code, GH-Pages is the optimised build for the app, link to see it in action is at the top of the page :).